 The mixture I use is fine sea salt and baking sode, at a ratio of 2 parts sea salt to 1 part baking soda.
 I mix it in a sealable container and use 1/2 teaspoon per 8 oz of water.
 My husband uses a whole teaspoon of the mix, so the mix to water ratio is by personal taste.
 The sea salt is easily found in the grocery store and does not contain iodine.

 Can anyone tell me if using the Neti-Pot helps post nasal drip?
 I used it for two weeks and cannot tell any difference.
 It is so aggravating because it drips down my throat at night and the next morning sometimes I can hardly talk.
-I use the sea salt and water, not soda with it as my doctor directed.
-What does the soda do?

 I make mine with a 3 parts salt to one part baking soda measure.
 I put the both in food processor & process to get the mixture combined and the salt powdered.
 This seems to work just fine.
 Store in airtight container and mix about 1/8 tsp. with warm water in Neti pot.

 I use kosher salt and a pinch of baking soda.
 And I love my neti pot!
 Imagine your nose, with warm salt water flowing through, this is the 'river' you create each time you wash your nose.